Diagnosing a bleeding disorder

 If you’d like to know more about diagnosing a bleeding disorder download our Female Factors Female Factors - Working with your Haemophilia Treatment Centre resource here.
 This contains more information on diagnosing bleeding disorders including:

-- When to have clotting factor level testing
+Diagnosing haemophilia - genetic testing and when to have clotting factor level testing